balena-io/debugging-masterclass/README.md

 Some common issues to watch for include:
-* Under-voltage warnings, signifying that a device is not receiving what it requires from the power supply to operate correctly
+* Under-voltage warnings, signifying that a device is not receiving what it requires from the power supply to operate correctly (these warnings are only present on the Raspberry Pi series).
-* Block device warnings, which could signify issues with the media that balenaOS is running from (for example, SD card corruption)
+* Block device warnings, which could signify issues with the media that balenaOS is running from (for example, SD card corruption).
-* Device detection problems, where devices that are expected to show in the device node list are either incorrectly detected or misdetected
+* Device detection problems, where devices that are expected to show in the device node list are either incorrectly detected or misdetected.

 ## 11. Media Issues